 If you are into home décor kind of TV shows you know that all interior designers talk about is textures and heights.
-When it comes to setting up a perfect Valentine’s Day dessert table, having items of different height is a secret sauce too.
+When it comes to setting up a perfect Valentine’s Day dessert table, having items of different heights is a secret sauce too.

 Look, for instance, on these photos.
 This cake stand from Villeroy & Boch’s Clever Baking Collection not only creates a focal point for the entire set-up but also saves valuable space on the table.
-Same goes for flowers.
+The same goes for flowers.
 A nice vase with freshly cut hydrangeas (like this mini vase in white) adds a different height to the table set-up and makes an entire arrangement look more aesthetically pleasing.

 Display Your Bakeware